 - Assisting new releases with tax preparation.

 House Ministries Board of Directors Personal

-formerly incarcerated individuals, supporting their reintegration through financial literacy training, vocational development, and life coaching.
+to formerly incarcerated individuals, supporting their reintegration through financial literacy training, vocational development, and life coaching.

 Sr. Sara Bohmer